Charles L. Banks: Early life and career

 Charles L. Banks was born on July 30, 1914, in West Milford, New Jersey.
-He was raised in Newark and was appointed to the Virginia Military Institute upon graduating from high school.
+He was raised in Newark and was appointed to the Virginia Military Institute upon graduating high school.
 At VMI, he studied artillery and liberal arts, graduating 5th in his class in 1936.

 Banks was subsequently commissioned as a second lieutenant in the Marine Corps and was assigned to the 10th Marines at Parris Island, South Carolina.
 By 1939, his battery moved to San Diego, California and joined the 15th Marines.
 There, he met and married Elizabeth A. Moses, the daughter of Brigadier General Emile P. Moses.
 Banks then attended the U.S. Army's field artillery school at Fort Sill, Oklahoma.
 Afterwards, he served as an instructor of the Aerial Observer Course at Marine Corps Base Quantico.

 World War II

 In January 1942, Captain Banks was assigned to the Amphibious Force, Atlantic Fleet, then headed by General Holland Smith.
 In August 1942, Smith and Banks both transferred to Amphibious Corps, Pacific Fleet.
 In October, Major Banks was appointed as the executive officer of the 4th Marine Raider Battalion.

 The 4th Marine Raider Battalion arrived at Espiritu Santo Island in March 1943, where it joined the three other raider battalions to form the 1st Marine Raider Regiment.
 Banks transferred to the 1st Marine Raider Battalion in April, replacing Lieutenant Colonel Samuel B. Griffith as the executive officer.
 The regiment moved to Guadalcanal in May, where the Marines prepared for the invasion of New Georgia.

 On the night of July 4, Banks and the other raiders made an amphibious assault at Rice Anchorage.
 On July 9, Banks organized and led a patrol and led it forward of the front lines at Enogai, aggressively engaging the Japanese.
 This action enabled his regimental commander, Colonel Harry B. Liversedge, to escape from an untenable position.

 On July 20, his battalion attacked Bairoko.
 After fierce fighting for seven hours, Banks reconnoitered a trail which allowed the wounded to be evacuated and supplies to be delivered.
-The battalion withdrew the next day and Banks later rode a surfboat across the enemy-held Bairoko Harbor to rescue three men who were adrift in the Kula Gulf.
+The battalion withdrew the next day, and Banks later rode a surfboat across the enemy-held Bairoko Harbor to rescue three men who were adrift in the Kula Gulf.

 In August, the Marine Raiders withdrew from New Georgia and returned to Guadalcanal, where he contracted a tropical disease in September.
 In October, Major Banks took command of the 1st Marine Raider Battalion and later went to New Zealand with his battalion to go on liberty.
 In January 1944, Banks was awarded the Silver Star and his first Legion of Merit for his actions at New Georgia.

 In February 1944, the 1st Marine Raider Battalion was redesignated as the 4th Marine Regiment at Guadalcanal.
 Banks was later promoted to lieutenant colonel before returning to the United States in May.
 He was assigned to Headquarters, Fleet Marine Force Pacific in San Diego.
-In April 1945, Banks took command of 1st Battalion, 24th Marines, holding this position until the end of the war.
+In April 1945, Banks took command of the 1st Battalion, 24th Marines, holding this position until the end of the war.